Airstack-xyz/docs/abstractions/trending-mints/onchain-graph.md

 Choose the chain that you would like to fetch the token mints data.

-Currently, Airstack supports Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains).
+Currently, Airstack supports Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains).

 #### **Limit**